As a Lyft driver, you’re responsible for collecting GST/HST for the Canada Revenue Agency (CRA) and for filing GST/HST returns.

-You’ll need to calculate your net tax before you file an GST/HST return.
+You’ll need to calculate your net tax before you file a GST/HST return.
 Your net tax is the difference, including any adjustments, between the amount of GST/HST you collect and the amount of GST/HST you’ve paid.

 The amount of GST/HST you collected is easy to find — just check either your monthly, quarterly, or annual Lyft ride earnings statement and look for the sections ‘GST/HST Collected’ and ‘GST/HST on Bonuses.’
 Add these two figures together and you’ll have the total amount of GST/HST collected for your Lyft activities.

-The amount of GST/HST you paid to Lyft will also be on your your monthly, quarterly, or annual Lyft ride earnings statement — just look for the section ‘GST/HST on Lyft Fees.’
-You can find the GST/HST you’ve paid for other goods and services on the receipts and documents you’ve been collecting to claim eligible input tax credit.
+The amount of GST/HST you paid to Lyft will also be on your monthly, quarterly, or annual Lyft ride earnings statement — just look for the section ‘GST/HST on Lyft Fees.’
+You can find the GST/HST you’ve paid for other goods and services on the receipts and documents you’ve been collecting to claim an eligible input tax credit.

 Once you know your net tax, you’re ready to file your GST/HST return.
 You can file your GST/HST return online with the CRA.
 You may also be able to file your return on paper.